humrajgill/COMP3415TelehealthProject/README.md

 Project 3: Telemedicine system for remote residents:

-There are many remote residents around Thunder Bay, who have difficulty getting medication from the Thunder Bay Regional Hospital.
+There are many remote residents who have difficulty getting medication from Regional Hospitals.
 The hospital needs a system to take care of these remote residents.
 - A remote resident can register this system and upload her/his health information.
 - The system can automatically upload real time health information obtained from